fangq/mcx/README.md

                                 {[f:mua]}; mus/g/n from medium type 1
                              102 or muamus_half: 2x 16bit float for mua/mus
                                 {[h:mua][h:mus]}; g/n from medium type 1
-                             103 or asgn_byte: 4x byte gray-levels for mua/s/g/n
+                             103 or asgn_byte: 4-byte gray-levels for mua/s/g/n
                                 {[mua][mus][g][n]}; 0-255 mixing prop types 1&2
-                             104 or muamus_short: 2x short gray-levels for mua/s
+                             104 or muamus_short: 2-short gray-levels for mua/s
                                 {[s:mua][s:mus]}; 0-65535 mixing prop types 1&2
        when formats 99 or 102 is used, the mua/mus values in the input volume binary data must be pre-scaled by voxel size (unitinmm) if it is not 1.